RS12000 Audio — Evidence & Methodology

-In care environments, distress is often intensified by fear, uncertainty, isolation, sensory burden, and interrupted human presence.
+In care environments, distress is often intensified by fear, uncertainty, isolation, sensory burden, interrupted human presence, and family pressure.
 RS12000 is designed around the idea that a calm human voice may function as a low-friction relational anchor when direct in-room support is not continuously available.

 This document does not claim clinical outcomes for RS12000 itself.
 It explains the evidence-informed concepts that shaped the listening model: supportive music and voice interventions, social connectedness, non-pharmacological calming environments, and safety-signaling through cadence, tone, and relational voice presence.